pbialas7-Lectures/Graphics3DCode/Assignments/07_Resize/README.md

    Now in the `init` method use this variable to store the handle of the uniform buffer.
 Change the code accordingly, and remove the old handle variable from the `init` method.
 Check if everything works as before.

-   So please move the P_ and PVM calculation to the `frame` method and remove the old code from the `init` method.
-Then bind the uniform buffer using the `glBindBufferBase` method and load the matrix to this buffer using the `glBufferSubData` method.
+   So please move the `P_` and `PVM` calculation to the `frame` method and remove the old code from the `init` method and load the matrix to the transformations uniform buffer using the `glNamedBufferSubData`

+5. Then bind the uniform buffer using the `glBindBufferBase` method and method.
 Remove this code from the `init` method.
 After executing the draw call unbind the buffer using the `glBindBufferBase` method.